Bas-Man/gnotify-to-line/README.md

   regex = '(?P<date>\d{2}月\d{2}日)　(?P<time>\d{2}時\d{2}分)\nREAPLACEME\n「(?P<provider>[一-龯]+)・(?P<station>.*)」を(?P<enterexit>[一-龯]+)'

 # The people section is provided so you can have a consistent name
-# in message.
-Several services provide varations on a name depending on
+# in the message.
+Several services provide variations on a name depending on
 # how you have registered the person.
 Some might be full-width Hiragana.
 # Some might be half-width.
-In Japan some might be 'lastname' then
+In Japan, some might be 'lastname' then
 # 'firstname'
 # While others might just report a first name.
 So this section creates
-# a mapping of the of thee name in the email to the name you would you
+# a mapping of the name in the email to the name you would
 # like to see in the notification.
 If this section is not provided then
 # the name in the email will be used.
 [people]